HNU-CAT/HNU-CAT.github.io/content/authors/wanghuidong/_index.md

 ---
 # Display name
-title: Huidong Wang 王惠东
+title: Ming Xiao 小明

 # Full Name (for SEO)
-first_name: Huidong
+first_name: Ming
-last_name: Wang
+last_name: Xiao

 # Is this the primary user of the site?
 superuser: true